kosmas12/openphantom/README.md

 This is a simple library meant for image loading and (as a goal) manipulation.
-For now it only supports loading 24bpp bitmap files (other formats might work but have not been tested yet).
+For now it only supports loading Bitmap files with color depths of 32, 24 and 16 bits.

 Check main.c for example usage.